 Autopsies were performed Monday in Burlington on the two men who were killed in an exchange of gunfire late Saturday in Alburgh.

 Larry P. Cameron, 41, and David Mohamed, 51, both of Alburgh, died of gunshot wounds of the torso, the Chief Medical Examiner said.
-Both deaths were ruled as homicides.
+Both deaths were ruled to be homicides.

 The Vermont State Police say an escalating dispute over access to a property for hunting led to the shootings Monday, which left a third man, Devin Cameron, 27, also of Alburgh, in critical but stable condition at UVM Medical Center.